 View the Ocean at Castello Brown

-Apart from according you a glance at Italy’s past military strategy, it also provides uninterrupted views of the adjacent ocean.
-This is not to mention its relaxing atmosphere and ambiance.
+Apart from according you a glance at Italy’s past military strategy, it also provides uninterrupted views of the adjacent ocean with its relaxing atmosphere and ambiance.

 East at the Villa Durazzo

-Originally built in 1678 as a summer residence of the Durazzo family, this villa is situated in a beautiful park in Rapallo.
+Initially built in 1678 as a summer residence of the Durazzo family, this villa is in a beautiful park in Rapallo.
 Its location overlooks the Gulf of Tigullio.
-It is both a castle and art facility.
+It is both a castle and an art facility.

-The villa is great for wedding honeymoons and other outdoor events.
+The villa is excellent for wedding honeymoons and other outdoor events.
 What’s more?
 It also serves as a restaurant.
 You may get in and have a taste of your favorite Italian/Mediterranean cuisines.

 10 Days in the Italian Riviera: Day VII – La Spezia

-The port city of Le Spezia is famed world over for its maritime heritage.
-As such, it has numerous museums, landmarks, institutions, and other facilities that are dedicated to this theme.
+The port city of La Spezia is the famed world over for its maritime heritage.
+As such, it has numerous museums, landmarks, institutions, and other facilities.

 Break way at the Palmaria

-Just like Gallinara, Palmaria is also an island.
-It measures approximately 1.6 square kilometers and is located off the Gulf of Le Spezia.
-The island has sheltered beaches which are great for relaxation, swimming, and sunbathing.
+Just like Gallinari, Palmaria is also an island.
+It measures approximately 1.6 square kilometers and is of the Gulf of La Spezia.
+The island has sheltered beaches, which are great for relaxation, swimming, and sunbathing.

 Explore Art and Nature at the Museum Amedeo Lia

-While at Le Spezia do take a stopover at the Museum Amedeo Lia.
-This museum has a prestigious collection of fine arts that range from antiquity through to the 18th century.
+While at Le Spezia, do take a stopover at the Museum Amedeo Lia.
+This museum has a prestigious collection of fine arts that range from antiquity to the 18th century.

 By checking in to the museum, you will get to enjoy the various antiquities and historical objects that Italy, and indeed much of Europe has to offer.
 It is mainly great to visit in the spring and autumn rather than summer.